marketgoo/badger-landing/blog/5-underrated-seo-tactics-you-need-to-try.md

 title: "5 Underrated SEO Tactics You Need to Try "
 author: gus
 draft: true
+show_toc: true
 date: 2023-04-17T08:41:19.500Z
 url: /underrated-seo-tactis-websites/
+excerpt: The article "5 underrated SEO tactics you need to try" highlights the importance of thinking outside the box to succeed in the constantly changing world of SEO.
 ---
 ![SEO underrated tactics](/img/blog/image-1-.png)